krisselden/dag-map/README.md

 # dag-map [![Build Status](https://travis-ci.org/krisselden/dag-map.png?branch=master)](https://travis-ci.org/krisselden/dag-map)

-An ordered map of key/value pairs and a simple API for adding contraints (directed and acyclic) which provides a way of iterating key/value pairs in topological order.
+A topologically ordered map of key/value pairs with a simple API for adding constraints.

 Used for ordering initializers in Ember.
 Has a flexible constraint syntax that can add before/after contraints that can forward reference things